-Nors.-This Determination applies to the whole of the State of Victoria.
+Nora.-This Determination applies to the whole of the State of Victoria.

-N accordance with the provisions of the Factories and Shops Acts, the Wages Board appointed to "determine the lowest prices or rates which may be paid to any person or persons or classes of persons employed in the process, trade, or business of iron or steel rolling," has made the following Determination, namely:-
+IN accordance with the provisions of the Factories and Shops Acts, the Wages Board appointed to "determine the lowest prices or rates which may be paid to any person or persons or classes of persons employed in the process, trade, or business of iron or steel rolling," has made the following Determination, namely:-

-1. That as from the beginning of the first pay period to commence in December, 1950, the last previous Determination of this Board shall be revoked and replaced by this Determination.
+1. That as from the 13th October, 1953, the last previous Determination of this Board shall be revoked and replaced by this Determination.